-The 2018 Eurovision Song Contest is merely weeks away.
-In fact, the final is exactly one month away from today.
+The kick-off of the 2018 Eurovision Song Contest is merely DAYS away.
+And the final is exactly one week away from today.
 Have you listened to all 43 of the songs yet?
 If the answer is no, then we both admire and envy you.
 2018’s contest is not going to go down in Eurovision history as a stellar year.
 And there are sections of the 43 songs that are a lot more a slog to get through than normal.

 We have, however, been doing just that.
-Slogging through, and living with the songs for a good month or so now.
-And in amongst the utter dreck, we are pleased to report that there are actually some very good songs that are well worth getting acquainted with and giving plenty of spins to ahead of, and beyond, the contest in May.
+Slogging through, and living with the songs for a good month or two now.
+And in amongst the utter dreck, we are pleased to report that there are actually some very good songs that are well worth getting acquainted with and giving plenty of spins to ahead of, and beyond, the contest this week.
 Sixteen of them, in fact.